HakonHarnes/img-clip.nvim/vimdoc.md

 ## Drag and drop

-The drag and drop feature enables users to drag images from the web browser or file explorer into the terminal to automatically embed them, in **normal mode**.
-For this to work correctly, the following is required by the terminal emulator:
+The drag and drop feature enables users to drag images from the web browser or file explorer into the terminal to automatically embed them, in normal mode.
+It can be optionally enabled in insert mode using the `drag_and_drop.insert_mode` option.
+For drag and drop to work properly, the following is required by the terminal emulator:

 1. The terminal emulator must paste the file path or URL to the image when it is dropped into the terminal.
 2. The text must be inserted in [bracketed paste mode](https://cirw.in/blog/bracketed-paste), which allows Neovim to differentiate pasted text from typed-in text.
    This is required because the drag and drop feature is implemented by overriding `vim.paste()`.

 A list of terminal emulators and their capabilities is given below.